coder/coder/docs/templates/resource-persistence.md

 }
 ```

-## Bulletproofing
+## 🛡 Bulletproofing
-Even if we depend exclusively static IDs, a change to the `name` format or other
+Even if our persistent resource depends exclusively on static IDs, a change to
-attributes would cause Terraform to rebuild the resource.
+the `name` format or other attributes would cause Terraform to rebuild the resource.

-Bulletproof persistent resources by setting the [`ignore_changes = all` directive in the `lifecycle` block](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes).
-This
+Prevent Terraform from recreating the resource under any circumstance by setting the [`ignore_changes = all` directive in the `lifecycle` block](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle#ignore_changes).
-setting prevents Terraform from recreating the resource under any circumstance.

 ```hcl
 data "coder_workspace" "me" {